 I broke into tears.
 “Didn’t have to come?
 You all told me if I didn’t come, I couldn’t be in the program any longer.”

 But here’s the thing.
-I launched my first course two months before our most recent baby was born.
+I launched my first course two months before our last boy was born.
 And although I said I was on maternity leave, I wasn’t.
 I was working around the clock with my baby on my lap on my laptop to help students because I was a one-woman show.
 I’m thankful that I don’t have to do that this time.

-I have vowed with this baby girl to make sure my hiney sits in that rocking chair for a million miles so that I can enjoy every single second.
+I vowed with this baby girl to make sure my hiney sat in that rocking chair for a million miles so that I could enjoy every single second.
 I want to enjoy and soak up every second of those newborn snuggles!
-Here’s what we are doing to prepare for my maternity leave as a teacher.
+Here’s what we did to prepare for my maternity leave as a teacher.